-An OpenGL ES application must perform additional work when it is moved into the background.
-If an application handles these tasks improperly, it may be terminated by iOS instead.
-Also, applications may want to free OpenGL ES resources so that those resources are made available to the foreground application.
+An OpenGL ES app must perform additional work when it is moved into the background.
+If an app handles these tasks improperly, it may be terminated by iOS instead.
+Also, an app may want to free OpenGL ES resources so that those resources are made available to the foreground app.

-Background Applications May Not Execute Commands on the Graphics Hardware
+Background Apps May Not Execute Commands on the Graphics Hardware

-applicationWillResignActive:method, your application should stop its animation timer (if any), place itself into a known good state, and then call the
+applicationWillResignActive:method, your app should stop its animation timer (if any), place itself into a known good state, and then call the

-applicationDidEnterBackground:method, your application may want to delete some of its OpenGL ES objects to make memory and resources available to the foreground application.
+applicationDidEnterBackground:method, your app may want to delete some of its OpenGL ES objects to make memory and resources available to the foreground app.
 Call the

 glFinishfunction to ensure that the resources are removed immediately.